erikrose/peep/README.rst

 Multiple Hashes: Architecture-Specific Packages and Old Versions of PyPI
 ------------------------------------------------------------------------

+Are you suddenly getting the Fearsome Warning?
+Maybe you're really in trouble, but maybe something more innocuous is happening.

 If your packages install from wheels or other potentially architecture-specific sources, their hashes will obviously differ across platforms.
 If you deploy on more than one, you'll need more than one hash.

-Also, a few packages offer downloads in multiple formats: for example, zips and tarballs.
-PyPI used to be unpredictable as to which it offered first, and pip simply takes the first one offered.
-Thus, if you're running an old version of PyPI internally or have some other Cheeseshop implementation which lacks a stable sort order, some packages may effectively have more than one valid hash for a given version.
+Also, some packages offer downloads in multiple formats: for example, zips and tarballs, or zips and wheels.
+Which version gets downloaded can vary based on your version of pip, meaning some packages may effectively have more than one valid hash.

 To support these scenarios, you can stack up multiple known-good hashes above a requirement, as long as they are within a contiguous block of commented lines::